Think “on” and “off” are your only choices when using a light switch? With affordable and easy-to-install dimmer switches, you’ll think again!

 You may also opt for a remote control dimmer switch that lets you adjust lighting levels wirelessly.

-Still others are programmable.
+Still others types of dimmer switches are programmable.
 With a programmable dimmer switch, you can preset the desired lighting level in a particular room at a specific time.
 Programmable dimmers let you create multiple presets for a single room, and adjust lighting levels in multiple rooms throughout the house.
 Some even have a recall option that lets you switch back to a prior setting at the push of a button.

 Increasingly, programmable dimmer switches are being integrated with overall home automation systems that may also let you operate your security system, heating and cooling, and other appliances both at home and away.